-GRB provides the primary relay of full resolution, calibrated, near-real-time direct broadcast L1b data from each instrument and L2 data from GLM.
-GRB replaces the GOES VARiable (GVAR) service, and is a significant increase in capability from that service.
+GRB provides the primary relay of full resolution, calibrated, near-real-time direct broadcast space relay of L1b data from each instrument and L2 data from GLM.
+GRB replaces the GOES VARiable (GVAR) service.
 GRB contains the ABI, GLM, space environment, and solar data which drive data flow in the NOAA space and Earth environment research and operational framework.

 GRB uses two digital streams, each at 15.5 Mbps, compared to the GVAR standard of a single 2.11 Mbps stream.
 A dual polarization approach is used to accommodate the 31 Mbps data rate within a frequency bandwidth of 9.8 or 10.9 MHz per polarization, using a standard downlink modulation at 1686.6 MHz (L-band).
-GRB is able to deliver a full disk image in either five, ten, or fifteen minutes, depending on mode, compared to GVAR's thirty minutes.
+GRB is able to deliver a full disk image in either five or fifteen minutes, depending on mode, compared to GVAR's thirty minutes.

-The GRB processed instrument data is packetized compliant with Consultative Committee for Space Data Systems (CCSDS) Standard 133.0-B-I and utilizes lossless data compression to fit within allocated bandwidth.
-Data blocking and accompanying header metadata are used to minimize the risk of data loss due to link errors and allow for user verification of data integrity.
+The GRB processed instrument data source is packetized compliant with Consultative Committee for Space Data Systems (CCSDS) Standard 133.0-B-I and utilizes lossless data compression to fit within allocated bandwidth.
+Data blocking and accompanying header metadata are used to minimize risk of loss due to link errors and allow for user verification of data integrity.